 But isn’t it more expensive to build green?

 Chances are you’re operating under the assumption that green projects are more expensive to build.
 However, this is not true.
 The difference in cost between green projects and standard projects is minuscule, with the main price difference occurring during the planning stage.
 Though an investment may be necessary during planning, companies can make more money from green projects as they can add 17% to the cost of a building.
 By adding a nearly 20% increase to the price of projects, the industry can thrive under a sustainable motive.

 By creating projects that are energy efficient, the buyer will be saving money in the long run.
 Therefore, they will be willing to pay more upfront.
 By increasing project costs, the industry will be able to make more money off of green builds which will further help motivate sustainable practices.

 When is this going to happen?

 The switch to green is coming.
 In fact, it is already here.
 Companies have begun to work on sustainable, energy efficient projects that help the environment now and in the long run.
 In a survey of construction companies, nearly half of survey respondents expect that the majority of their projects in the next three years will be green buildings.

-Gen X and millennials, who care about the environment and the footprint they leave, are increasingly demanding green projects — the industry has to listen.
+Gen X, millennials and Gen Z, who care about the environment and the footprint they leave, are increasingly demanding green projects — the industry has to listen.

 Luckily, environmental studies and sustainability professionals are increasingly entering the construction workforce and guiding the industry toward a greener future.